yWorks/generator-yfiles-app/README.md

  * **npm & git** Runs the [node generator](https://github.com/yeoman/generator-node), which initializes a npm package and git.
  * **Visual Studio Code integration** Creates additional files required for [Visual Studio Codes'](https://code.visualstudio.com/) IntelliSense as well as a task runner if applicable.
  * **ECMAScript 6 +[babel](https://babeljs.io/)** Write ECMAScript 6 sources, transpile to ECMAScript 5 with babel.
+  If no other build tool (Grunt/Browserify/Webpack) is involved, use the `npm run babel` script for one-time transpiling, or the
+  `npm run dev` script for watch mode.
  * **[TypeScript](http://www.typescriptlang.org/)** Use TypeScript instead of plain JavaScript.

 Choosing TypeScript will disable ECMAScript (+Babel).